RetroUnreal/FSRTracker/README.md

 /fsr level <0-20000> — (Finetune command for level incase FSRT draws over something else you don't want, or if the level is still too low.)

 /fsr reset — (Resets FSRTracker completely, back to factory settings xd)

+/fsr seed — (reseed baseline from current regen (use while not casting/drinking))